-Would you like to make a classic like the ‘Chanel’ jacket yourself?
-That is totally possible!
-Gabriëlle (Coco) Chanel brought a revolution in 1954, the moment she re-opened her couture house in Paris after the Second World War, when she launched her jacket suit -wide-cut against the prevailing fashion of tightly waisted waistlines with wide skirts- consisting of a straight jacket, inspired by men’s fashion, above a straight wrap skirt.
+Want to make a classic like the ‘Chanel’ jacket yourself?
+You can!
+Gabrielle (Coco) Chanel revolutionized her maison in 1954, when she re-opened her couture house in Paris after the Second World War when, contrary to the prevailing fashion of tightly cinched waists with wide skirts, she launched her suit. consisting of a straight jacket, inspired by men’s fashion, above a straight wrap skirt.

-It is amazing how this jacket is still a symbol of good taste more than sixty years later, or, as Karl Lagerfeld put it: “The jeans, a white shirt and a Chanel jacket are never out of style.”
+It’s amazing how more than sixty years later this jacket is still a symbol of good taste, or, as Karl Lagerfeld put it: ‘The jeans, a white shirt and a Chanel jacket are never out of style’.

 Ready-to-wear or Couture?

-I don’t know how it works for you, but when I watch a movie like this I get completely excited!
-And I want to start making a jacket right away …!
+I don’t know how it works for you, but when I watch a video like this I get really excited!
+And immediately want to start on a jacket …!

 The model is extremely ingenious.
-Because of the many parts of the jacket, it is possible to have the jacket fit perfectly to the body shapes.
-The original idea contains a number of special technical ‘tricks’ that invisibly reinforce the jacket and increase wearing comfort.
-These techniques are unique, but can be incorporated into all sorts of other items of clothing if the item requires it.
+Due to the many panels, it is possible to have the jacket perfectly match the body shapes.
+The original idea contains a number of special technical ‘tricks’ that invisibly strengthen the jacket and increase wearing comfort.
+These techniques are unique, but can be incorporated into all kinds of other garments if the garment requires it.

 It is very inspiring for me to watch these kinds of videos from Chanel.
-Yet they do not show all the details that I am interested in.
-Last year, after years dreaming about this, I started my search for the details of a Chanel jacket with those unique characteristics that make the jacket feel casual, but with a polished look.
+Still, they don’t show all the details I’m interested in.
+A few years ago I started my search for the details of a Chanel jacket with those unique features that make the jacket feel casual, but look very chic.
 A jacket that can be worn in almost any situation.
 A jacket that exudes unmistakable luxury and comfort.
-And I have never worked on a piece of clothing with such pleasure as this jacket.
-In the meantime I have expanded my knowledge of specific haute couture techniques through various courses.
+I started working on this under supervision and I can only say one thing: I have never enjoyed working on a piece of clothing as much as this first Chanel inspired jacket.
+I have since expanded my knowledge of specific haute couture techniques through various courses.
 I would like to share this knowledge with you.